niess/mulder/docs/source/interface.rst

    This class represents a local geometry on the Earth, w.r.t. a :py:class:`~mulder.LocalFrame`.
 Local geometries can be created by importing a `Calzone geometry <Calzone-Geometry_>`_.
-Alternatively, they might be implemented in C within a :py:class:`mulder.Module`.
+Alternatively, they might be implemented using an external software, typically in C/C++, wrapped within a :py:class:`mulder.Module`.

    .. method:: __new__(data, /, *, frame=None)